eslint/rfcs/designs/2019-move-to-async-api/README.md

 As a side-effect, formatters gets the capability to print the used deprecated rules.
 Previously, ESLint has not passed the returned object to formatters, so the formatters could not print used deprecated rules.
 After this RFC, each lint result has the `usedDeprecatedRules` property and the formatters receive those.

-##### Disallow execution in parallel
+##### Write cache safely (best effort)

 Because this method updates the cache file, it will break the cache file if called multiple times in parallel.
-To prevent that, every call of `lintFiles()` must wait for the previous call finishes.
+To prevent that, this method doesn't write the cache file if the cache file has been updated since this method read.

+This method does this check with the best effort (e.g., check `mtime` of the cache file) because Node.js doesn't provide the way that reads/writes a file exclusively.

+If the cache file was broken, this method should ignore the cache file and does lint.

 ##### Abort linting